Contributed by Maine Historical Society

 This is Map #70 of a large collection of maps commissioned by the Pejepscot Proprietors.
 The map number was probably assigned later by John McKeen, Clerk for the Pejepscot Proprietors.

-"Upper Country Road to Brunswick Falls" depicted in this map, is now known as Route 1, in Freeport.
+"Upper Country Road to Brunswick Falls" depicted in this map, may be Route 1 in Freeport.

 - Creator: Stockbridge, John